Crul/apzGen/README.md

 	- you can also edit those files to change the default behaivor in renderization

+### angularjs features
-there is some advanced stuff about interaction between features, like:
+there is some advanced stuff about interaction between angular features, like:
-- setting a menuOptions[] property in any feature to add options to the angularjs menu
+- setting a feaure.angularjs.menuOptions[] property in any feature to add options to the menu
-- setting a factories[] property in any feature to add angularjs factories
+- setting a feaure.angularjs.factories[] property in any feature to add factories
-- setting a controllers[] property in any feature to add angularjs controllers
+- setting a feaure.angularjs.controllers[] property in any feature to add controllers
-- setting a routes[] property in any feature to add angularjs routes
+- setting a feaure.angularjs.routes[] property in any feature to add routes